wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/appSteps/README.md

 where:

-- **outcomes** - a list of reactive objects for use by calling scripts that will additionally be stored in bookmarks
+- **outcomes** - a list of reactives for use by calling scripts and stored in bookmarks
-- **isReady** - a reactive or a function that returns a logical to indicate whether the appStep has been completed; later steps will be masked until isReady() returns TRUE
+- **isReady** - a reactive, or a function that returns a logical, to indicate whether the appStep has been completed; later steps will be masked until isReady() returns TRUE

-The list may contain any other objects or methods as needed, but they will not be included in bookmarks unless they are a subset of the 'outcomes' key and are reactive.
+The list may contain other objects or methods as needed, but they will not be included in bookmarks unless they are a subset of the 'outcomes' key and reactive.

-#### Special case: first app steps
+### Special case: first app steps

-In addition to the requirements above for all appStep modules, any module used as the _first_ step of an app, i.e., replacing the typical first 'sourceFileUpload' module, must also have the following _additional_ members of its returned value list:
+Any module used as the _first_ step of an app, i.e., replacing the typical first 'sourceFileUpload' module, must also have the following _additional_ members of its returned value list: